2 – Installation (Argus 2.1 on Python3.x)

 Argus_win.py

 5. If the above step starts Argus, great – you’re done.
-If instead you’re prompted to browse for an App in the Microsoft store, follow the additional instructions below:
+If instead you’re prompted to browse for an App in the Microsoft store, close that prompt window and follow the additional instructions below:

 1. Open a Windows Explorer window and brows to Argus_win.py, installed in C:\Users\<username>\miniconda3\envs\Argus\Scripts if you followed the above instructions